IDKMan39/IDKMan39/README.md

 - Text analysis programs
 - Physics simulators using Python and the Pymunk library.
 - Games such as Chess, Checkers, and 2048 with custom graphical user interfaces and logic.
 - Image manipulation using the Pillow Python library.
+- Unity Game code
+- School Projects

 Play the image below to see some of my projects: